flashwing-04/showtime-website-project-archive/content/ss21/bachelor/b5-berlin-for-future/features.md

 #### Business model
 In order to generate permanently new content for the app, we thought about asking for a **collaboration with editors**.
 Another possibility that we see is that users themselves can upload the questions and information.

 Consequently, it would be necessary to check that new content for correctness, which can be done by admins.
 It can also be done by asking other users to check new questions.
-E.g. if a question was confirmed 5 times it can be uploaded in a quiz.
+E.g. if a question was confirmed 5 times, it can be uploaded in a quiz.
 {{</section>}}
 {{<image src="quizz-features.png" alt="Quiz Overview" caption="Quiz Visualisation">}}